 You can buy a fitness tracker for less than £15, or you could pay close to £200 for a more expensive model.
 Smartwatches range from around £100 to more than £600.
 Spending a little more will get you more features, and often a different design including more durable or stylish materials.
 This could mean you get a stainless-steel band rather than plastic, and a colour screen.

 Price is by no means an indicator of performance, though.
 We’ve found fitness trackers and smartwatches at the lower end of the price range that do a great job, and some expensive models that are inaccurate, uncomfortable or downright useless.

-For the best budget devices, check out the best cheap fitness trackers for 2017.
+For a range of great budget devices, check out the best cheap fitness trackers.

 Why choose a fitness tracker?

 Fitness trackers tend to have one function in mind: your health.
 This kind of wearable will focus on your every step taken, metre travelled and calorie burned, and encourage you to be a little bit healthier and do a little more each day.